The Expert’s Guide to Bifold Doors: Thresholds, Traffic Doors & Technical Specs

 Step Height Typically requires a small step over (approx 14mm – 20mm upstand) to ensure water tightness.
 Zero step-over (completely flat), but allows drafts and moisture ingress.

 Best For… External Doors.
 Essential for keeping your home warm and dry.
 Internal Use Only.
-Perfect for dividing a conservatory from a house, or separating two internal rooms.
+Perfect for dividing a conservatory from a house, or separating rooms.

 2. Configuration Logic: The “Traffic Door” Secret